Pullbacks of metric bundles and Cannon-Thurston maps: Applications, examples and related results

+\begin{rem} We remark that much stronger results than the above corollary were already proved by Mj and Rafi in \cite{mj-rafi}.
+For instance, see Theorem 3.12, Theorem 5.7 and Proposition 5.8 there. \end{rem}

-\begin{cor} Suppose $G$ is the fundamental group of a finite developable complexes of groups with nonelementary hyperbolic face groups where images of the homomorphisms between respective face groups are of finite index in the target groups and $B$ is the universal cover of the complexes of groups.
+Another context is that of complexes of groups where Theorem \ref{main application2} can be applied. \begin{cor} Suppose $G$ is the fundamental group of a finite developable complexes of nonelementary hyperbolic groups $(\GG, \YY)$ with qi condition.
 Suppose $X$ is the metric bundle over $B$ obtained from this data as constructed in Example \ref{example: complex of groups}.
 Suppose $G$ is hyperbolic.

-Then for all $\xi\in\partial B$, and any fiber $F$ of the bundle $\Lambda'_{\xi, X}(F)\neq \emptyset$. \end{cor} \proof We need to check the hypotheses of Theorem \ref{main application2}.
-It is a standard fact that boundary of any hyperbolic group is not a dendrite.
+Then for all $\xi\in\partial B$ and any vertex group $G_v$, $v\in V(\YY)$ we have $\Lam{\xi, G}(G_v)\neq \emptyset$. \end{cor} \proof We need to check the hypotheses of Theorem \ref{main application2}.
+It is a standard fact that the boundary of a hyperbolic group is not a dendrite.
 Since the fibers of the metric bundle under consideration are quasiisometric to nonelementary hyperbolic groups $\partial F$ is not a dendrite for any fiber $F$.
 We also note that the metric bundle satisfies H1-H4 of section 5.
-Finally $G$ acts on $X$ and $B$ so that the map $\pi:X\map B$ is equivariant, on $X$ the action is proper and cocompact and on $B$ it is cocompact.
-Thus any orbit map $G\map X$ is a qi by Milnor-Svarc lemma and therefore induces a homeomophism $\partial X \map \partial G$.
+Finally, $G$ acts on $X$ and $B$ so that the map $\pi:X\map B$ is equivariant, the action of $G$ on $X$ is proper and cocompact and on $B$ is cocompact.
+Thus any orbit map $G\map X$ is a qi by Milnor-Svarc lemma and therefore induces a homeomorphism $\partial X \map \partial G$.